Shibzel/Shibbot/README.md

 **Memes :**

-Get the hotest memes from Reddit everyday with the `meme` (or `nmeme` for nsfw content) command, the bot scraps memes everyday to the Reddit so they're fresh as... as... ice ?
-Dunno we're in lack of inspiration.
+Get the hotest memes from Reddit everyday with the `meme` (or `nmeme` for nsfw content) command, the bot scraps memes everyday to Reddit.

 **Images :**